SpecTechal/SpecTechal/README.md

 ## Objectives
 - To enhance my skills in cybersecurity and stay updated with the latest trends and technologies.
-- To chronical my work I have done in the field.
+- To chronical some of the interesting work I have done in the field.
 - To build a strong professional network and share knowledge with the community.

 ## Skills and Projects